-What is a trust?
+What is a Trust?

-A trust is a legal agreement between two parties, where one gives the other the right to hold property or assets on behalf of a third party.
+As Sarah shared in the video, a Trust is a legal agreement between two parties, where one gives the other the right to hold property or assets on behalf of a third party.
 Let’s talk about the parties involved.

-- The grantor (or trustor).
-This is the person who sets up the trust.
-Their property and/or assets are going into the trust.
+The grantor (or Trustor).
+This is the person who sets up the Trust.
+Their property and/or assets are going into the Trust.

-- The trustee.
-This is the person who will manage the trust.
-They have a fiduciary duty to act in the best interests of the trustor and future beneficiaries of the trust.
+- The Trustee.
+This is the person who will manage the Trust.
+They have a fiduciary duty to act in the best interests of the Trustor and future beneficiaries of the Trust.

 - The beneficiary.
-This is the person (or people) who will receive the assets in the trust at a set time.
-For estate planning purposes, that triggering event is generally the trustor’s death.
+This is the person (or people) who will receive the assets in the Trust at a set time.
+For estate planning purposes, that triggering event is generally the Trustor’s death.

-Why use a trust for estate planning
+Why use a Trust for estate planning?

 - Avoiding probate